-Elisa Giaccardi is Professor and Chair of Interactive Media Design at Delft University of Technology (TU Delft), where she leads the research group Connected Everyday Lab.
+Elisa Giaccardi is Professor and Chair of Post-industrial Design at Delft University of Technology (TU Delft), where she leads the research group Connected Everyday Lab.
 From 2018, she also holds a visiting position as Professor of Post-Industrial Design at the Umeå Institute of Design, Sweden.
 After groundbreaking work in metadesign, collaborative and open design processes, Giaccardi has during the last years focused on the challenges that a permeating digitalisation means for the field of design.
 Her recent research engages with “things" in new ways, with the starting point that "things" now hold both perception and possible agency (e.g. AI), and thus “participate" in design and use in ways that previous industrially produced objects could not.

 As part of her activities in service to students and the broader TU Delft community, Elisa coordinates at the Faculty of Industrial Design Engineering the MSc Design for Interaction, co-directs the Delft Design Lab for graduate students Cities of Things, and is founding member and faculty liaison of the mission-driven program AiTech, a campus-wide initiative for the impact of AI on society.
 She also serves as co-Principle Investigator of the Amsterdam Metropolitan Solutions (AMS) Institute, a research collaboration between the City of Amsterdam, Delft University of Technology and MIT, and is Chair of the Doctoral Education Committee of Delft University of Technology.
 Until 2018, she was one of the core members of Delft Women in Science (DEWIS), a campus-wide network committed to gender diversity, gender quality and gender awareness.
 Elisa was the recipient of a Delft Technology Fellowship for top female scientists (2012-17).